andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 > [!todo]- less exam relevant
 > Less exam relevant, rarely used.

-The datatype Complex represents a complex numbers.
+The datatype Complex represents a complex number.
 It has a real and an imaginary part, represented as `a + bj`, where `a` is the real part and `b` is the imaginary part.
 If you have a number with an imaginary part in Python, it will treat/save it as a complex number.
 You can use the function `complex()` to convert a value to a Complex, or create one with value `0j` if no argument is given.
 This function can take two numbers, the real part `a` and the complex part `b`, as arguments `complex(a, b)`.

 ```python
 1+3j 1j -3+1j 0.1-1.5j 1-20000j 1-2e4j -0.001-1j -1e-3-1j